GabCas28/Image-Repository/doc/Continuous-Integration.md

 ## Using Docker with TravisCI

 Using Docker Service, Travis CI allows us to use docker commands.
-In the following snippet, the generated image is pulled and run with the volume mounted.
-It will test the app inside the container.

-    language: node_js
+This way we can use the docker image to test the app automatically.

+    ...
     services:
     - docker
-    node_js:
-    - "10"
-    - "node"
-    cache: npm
     before_install:
     - docker pull gabcas28/image-repository
+    install:
-    - docker run gabcas28/image-repository -tv `pwd`:/app
+    - docker run gabcas28/image-repository
     script: npm test

 ## References